Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Methodology

 \section{Methodology}

-Our primary objective is the generation of a dynamic 4D scene representation from a single input image $\mathbf{I}_0 \in \mathbb{R}^{H \times W \times 3}$, text prompt $\mathbf{C}_{\text{ctx}}$, and the corresponding camera poses represented by Plücker embeddings~\citep{jia2020plucker} $\mathcal{P} \in \mathbb{R}^{T \times H \times W \times 6}$.
-As shown in Fig.~\ref{fig:architecture}, our methodology integrates a video diffusion model with a novel latent reconstruction Transformer.
-This unified framework synergistically combines 2D appearance priors, geometric constraints, and motion cues to synthesize high-fidelity 4D scenes.
-First, we leverage a pre-trained video diffusion model, conditioned on camera poses and the input image, to produce a video latent tensor $\mathbf{z} \in \mathbb{R}^{n \times h \times w \times c}$, where $n$ is the number of synthesized latent features, and $h, w, c$ denote the height, width, and channel dimensions of the latent features, respectively.
-We then introduce a Latent Dynamic Reconstruction Model (Sec.~\ref{LDRM}) that effectively integrates camera conditions with the generated latent features to predict a deformable Gaussian field, enabling rendering at novel viewpoints and time instances.
-Second, to facilitate dynamic scene generation, we augment the foundational static 3D Gaussian Splatting representation~\citep{kerbl20233dgs} with an efficient mechanism for inter-frame deformation (Sec.~\ref{Deformable Gaussian Fields}).
-Third, we introduce a unified supervision scheme (Sec.~\ref{Training Objective}) that incorporates photometric, geometric, and motion losses.
-Finally, we devise a progressive training strategy to ensure high-fidelity texture synthesis and enforce robust geometric constraints.
+We address the generation of dynamic 4D scene representations from a single image $\mathbf{I}_0 \in \mathbb{R}^{H \times W \times 3}$, a text prompt $\mathbf{C}_{\text{ctx}}$, and camera poses $\mathcal{P} \in \mathbb{R}^{T \times H \times W \times 6}$ (Plücker embeddings~\citep{jia2020plucker}).
+Our methodology (Fig.~\ref{fig:architecture}) integrates a video diffusion model with a novel latent reconstruction Transformer, synergistically combining 2D appearance priors, geometry, and motion cues for high-fidelity 4D synthesis.
+First, a pre-trained video diffusion model, conditioned on $\mathbf{I}_0$ and $\mathcal{P}$, generates a latent tensor $\mathbf{z} \in \mathbb{R}^{n \times h \times w \times c}$, where $n$ is the feature count and $h, w, c$ are latent dimensions.
+Next, our Latent Dynamic Reconstruction Model (LDRM, Sec.~\ref{LDRM}) processes $\mathbf{z}$ and camera conditions to predict a deformable Gaussian field for novel view and time rendering.
+Second, we augment the static 3D Gaussian Splatting (3DGS)~\citep{kerbl20233dgs} with an efficient inter-frame deformation model (Sec.~\ref{Deformable Gaussian Fields}) to represent dynamics.
+Third, a unified supervision scheme (Sec.~\ref{Training Objective}) incorporates photometric, geometric, and motion losses.
+Finally, we employ a progressive training strategy to ensure high-fidelity textures and robust geometry.